segrelab/cometspy/docs/source/index.rst

 **Any question that you have likely indicates a shortcoming in the documentation, which we will want to fix!**

+..
+TODO: Explain the structure of the documentation here

 Cite Us:
 --------